deozza/optimization-php/PERFORMANCE.md

 ### New measurements

 1. After implementing the first solution, the number of queries is now 1 and the time to create the page varies between 0.1 and 0.5 seconds.
 This is a huge improvement.
+2. After adding the `loading="lazy"` attribute, the initial page load makes 11 requests of images (divided by 11) for a total of 136 MB (divided by 5.5).